-CVEs in Linux/Windows kernel, unpatched graphics drivers, SUID services with flaws, misconfigured sudo, kernel exploits (Dirty COW, PetitPotam).
+Common technical vectors: CVEs in the Linux or Windows kernel, unpatched drivers, vulnerable SUID binaries, privileged services with flaws and public exploits (Dirty COW, PetitPotam, PrintNightmare).

 What is privilege escalation